 The District shall verify all completed PD sessions within ten (10) working days of each session.
-For 2019-2020 school year a grace period of 5 additional days shall be granted to allow improvements of the system.
 Each session in the Summary of PD Chart shall have a pre-printed sign-in sheet that includes the KALPA verification code and all KEA Bargaining Unit Employees' names in attendance for that session/building.
 Employees must sign in and sign out to receive credit for attended PD sessions.
+Bargaining Unit Employees are expected to complete the SCHECH credit paperwork before departing the PD session including their Personal Identification Code (PIC) associated with their teaching certificate.
+At the conclusion of each session the District must collect the SCHECH verification paperwork and it must be submitted to the Michigan Department of Education within the prescribed timeline.
+A copy of each document submitted shall be uploaded to KALPA.
 Once the session has been listed in KALPA, a Bargaining Unit employee's attendance is considered to be verified.
 Automatic notice acknowledging this verification will be sent to the employee from the KALPA system.